Updated: Nov 13, 2020

 Scott Joplin (1868- 1917):

-Known as the pianist who played two pianos facing opposite to each other and backwards, this artist was also a composer, who influenced a lot of composers of the 20th Century.
+He's known as the pianist who played two pianos facing opposite to each other and backwards.
+This artist was also a composer, who influenced a lot of composers of the 20th Century.
 Scott played and learned from the best pianists, who came from a long dynasty and lineage of masters.
 His life was makers by dementia; however, it was never a sone in his way, with tears and notes.
 He faced the crude reality of the white-dominated music world.

 He went through all the courage it took to play in front of more than 600 literates and music analysts, who were astonished by her impeccable pianistic technique.
 Pieces like Solace and The Entertainer are still heard nowadays.
 He is an incredible musical figure in which many film composers inspire from and follow her musical analysis guidelines: Phrase, form and velocity.